 You can feel confident engaging me to guide you and your horse to solve these problems.
 Over the years my expertise has been finely honed thru rigorous study and application with a high priority being humor and fun while instructing and learning.
 Two books on horsemanship are continuously selling on Amazon and there are more in the pipeline.

 5 things about me and my experience that might surprise you and delight you while serving our work together:

 It would be my pleasure to guide you to achieve the results you desire and the horse you imagine in your dreams.
 My goal is to empower you to enjoy your horse MORE.
 Let’s continue the conversation in the manner that suits you best.
-Pop over to the Success Store and click on the Strategy session so we can set up a FREE DISCOVERY CHAT and let’s get to creating your dream horse.
+Pop over to the Success Programs page and let’s get to creating your dream horse.

 "Would you take that one with you, too?" the owner asked me.

 I made a face.
 I was there to see about a throw away (by them) horse for my daughter (Gryffindor is on the cover of my book with her).
 "No." I said.
 "That's like a large Great Dane.
 I don't have any use for a tiny Arab pony."
 But, the little bay horse whispered, "I'll be your best horse ever."
 Believe me, I throw that up in her face every once in a while when she gets a hair up her butt and she's not being my best horse ever.
 She weighs about 200 pounds more than she did then.
 And with only about 225 rides in her, she's a phenomenal horse.